Acepj/Weather-Forecast-App/README.md

 WEATHER FORECAST

-# 🌤️ Weather Forecast Web App
+# 🌤️ Weather Forecast Web Appp

 This is a responsive weather forecast web app designed with a sleek UI and animated background features.
 It allows users to input a city name and view real-time weather details in a visually appealing layout.